-Annual grasses or dicots.
-High rainfall during early 1984 and 1985 (> 210 mm in January and February: Fig. 1) contributed to the germination of Medicago minima and Erodium cicutarium at the beginning of March in both years (Figs. 8 & 9).
-Germination of these species occurred later in 1986 than in the two previous years, very likely because of less rainfall during January-March of that year (Fig. 1).
-Germination was delayed until early May in both species (26) when rainfall during January-April was less than 30 mm in central, semiarid Argentina.
-Regulation mechanisms thus restrict germination of seeds of winter annuals to periods of comparatively abundant moisture, coinciding with favourable temperatures (5).
-Prior to germination, seeds of these species are scarified by wide daily temperature oscillations at the soil surface during summer, and freezing and thawing cycles during autumn at the study site (25).
+High rainfall during early 1984 and 1985 (> 210 mm in January and February: Fig. 1) contributed to the germination of Medicago minima and Erodium cicutarium at the beginning of March in both years (Figs. 8 and 9).
+Germination of these species occurred later in 1986 than in the two previous years very likely because of lower rainfall amounts during January-March of that year (Fig. 1).
+Fresnillo Fedorenko et al. (26) did not observe germination until early May in both species when rainfall during the period January-April was lower than 30 mm in central, semiarid Argentina.
+Germination regulation mechanisms of winter annuals thus restrict the germination of seeds to periods of comparatively abundant moisture coinciding with favourable temperature regimes (5).
+Previous to germination, seeds of these species are scarified by high daily temperature oscillations at the soil surface during summer, and freezing and thawing cycles during autumn at the study site (25).

-Mid-spring (October-November) was wetter in 1984 (106.5 mm) and 1985 (90.6 mm) than in 1983 (61 mm) (Fig. 1); this may have contributed to the extension of the boot and flowering stages later into the season in the wetter years in M. minima (Figs. 8 & 9).
+Mid-spring (October-November) was wetter in 1984 (106.5 mm)

+and 1985 (90.6 mm) than in 1983 (61 mm) (Fig. 1); this may have contributed to the extension of the boot and flowering stages later in the season in the wetter years in M. minima (Figs. 8 and 9).
 Flowering was also observed during mid-spring in M. minima in an area with rainfall concentrated during autumn and spring during a yearly cycle, and an annual average rainfall of 574,9 mm (3).

 Plant death in M. minima and E. cicutarium had not occurred by the end of November in 1984 and 1985.
-The earlier plant death reported for these species (26) may be partially attributed to the drier mid-spring in their study (30 mm rainfall in both October and November) than in ours (>90 mm rainfall in the same period).
-In annuals, the onset of senescence can be induced and accelerated by water stress resulting in a shorter growth cycle (4).
-Other than germination time and timing of plant death, the phenological development shown in Figs. 8 & 9 for M. minima and E. cicutarium is similar to that reported for these species in the Southern Caldenal (13,20,26).
-Germination and seedling establishment in Bromus mollis starts by early or mid-summer if this season is wet, as was observed during the wet summers of 1984 and 1985 (Figs. 1, 8 & 9).
+The earlier plant death reported for these species by Fresnillo Fedorenko et al. (26) could be attributed, at least in part, to the drier mid-spring in their study (30 mm rainfall in both October and November) than in ours (>90 mm rainfall in the same period).
+In annuals, the onset of plant senescence can be induced and accelerated by water stress resulting in a shorter growth cycle (4).
+Other than germination time and timing of plant death, the phenological development shown in Figs. 8 and 9 for M. minima and E. cicutarium is similar to that reported by Cano (13), Distel & Peláez (20) and Fresnillo Fedorenko et al. (26) in these species in the Southern Caldenal.
+Germination and seedling establishment in Bromus mollis started by early or mid-summer if this season is this was observed for this species during the wet summers wet; in 1984 and 1985 (Figs. 1, 8 and 9).

-Species-specific responses of phenology to soil moisture, scant rain, air temperature, and soil nutrient availability, was shown for main plant components of an arid ecosystem in north-eastern Patagonia (16).
-In our study, air temperatures were very similar among years during the period of study (Fig. 1) and rainfall appeared to be a major environmental factor affecting phenology.
-However, the interaction among several abiotic factors which can potentially exert some control on phenology (i.e., 7) may distinctly affect phenological development among years within each species.
-This could help explain the interannual variation of phenological events in each of the species studied.
+Bertiller et al. (6) demonstrated species-specific responses of plant phenology to soil moisture, small precipitation events, air temperature, and soil nutrient availability for main plant components of an arid ecosystem in north-eastern Patagonia.
+In our study, air temperatures were very similar among years during the studied period (Fig. 1) and rainfall appeared to be a major environmental factor affecting plant phenology.
+However, the interaction among several abiotic factors which can potentially exert some control on plant phenology (i.e., 7) may distinctly affect phenological development among years within each species.
+This could help to explain the interannual variation of phenological events on each of the studied species.